Chapter Twelve

 Yemotos's laugh came soft and constant—that sound that contained everything, grief and joy inseparable.
 He ran his clay-stained fingers over the smooth moldavite.

-"Forty-seven years ago," he said, "they took my teeth.
+"Forty-seven winters ago," he said, "they took my teeth.
 Punished me for synthesis—for combining basket-weaving patterns with pottery techniques.
 I told you three stories about conflict and struggle and the reconciliation that came from accepting I'd been right in ways that cost me everything."

 The laugh deepened.
 "But here's what I couldn't see then: my vessels only worked because they built on innovations that came before.
 Wenh's medicines needed containers.
 Weiknos's goats needed water vessels.
 Threyenh's fermentation required specific shapes.
 My 'innovation' was just... response.
 Filling a need the community had already created."

 He looked at each face in turn.
 "And when my people died—when the rigid system collapsed and I became the last one—\you\ adopted me.
 Weiknos found me wandering.
 Threyenh's family took me in.
-Serepna asked the questions that helped me understand what I'd survived and why.
+Serapnenh asked the questions that helped me understand what I'd survived and why.
 You became my people when mine were gone."

 The laugh caught, became something closer to weeping.
 "Story as vessel.
 Memory as vessel.
 But the real vessel is \this\—" he gestured at the circle "—the community that holds you when you're broken."